 Idea: check to see what planned activities you can register your kids for in advance.
 There are all kinds of things, both for free and at an additional cost that your little people might enjoy (like surfing lessons with Chip and Dale!)

-Waikolohe Waterpark and pools at Aulani
+Waikolohe Waterpark and Swimming Pools at Aulani Resort

 Tip: if you’re planning any pool time within a day, check in at one of the pool area towel stands early to get life jackets for kids that need them.
 While they have an impressive supply of vests, they do run out until families start returning them.